I love watching those ‘fly on the wall’ documentaries about child development.

 By the time we are working and have mortgages and families, it can feel like most if what we do is for some future benefit.
 We stay in jobs we no longer enjoy with organisations that don't appreciate us and bosses that drive us crazy, so we can have the things we think we need.

 We hope by the time we get to really enjoy our rewards, they will have multiplied.
-Yet we've all heard of dedicated workers who dream and plan until they reach retirement only to find nature has other ideas.
+Yet 2020 has reminded us there is nothing solid about 'job security' and we've all heard of dedicated workers who dream and plan until they reach retirement only to find nature has other ideas.

 As Wayne Dyer said,